juhanikataja/container-course-material/exercises/ex6/README.md

     oc new-app . --context-dir src --name ex6
     ```

-    We can track the build process by specifying the build context name.
+    We can track the build process by specifying the **BuildConfig** name.
 The other
-    alternative is to invoke `oc logs` on the build-pod directly, but as the build
+    alternative is to invoke `oc logs` on the build pod directly, but as the
-    config name does not change from build to build, this is more handy.
+    **BuildConfig** name does not change from build to build, this is more handy.
     ```bash
     oc logs -f bc/simple-bottle
     ```